xzy012/learning/README.md

-# this this my first use in github
+# this is my first use in github